bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-4-20-Ridiculous-Software-Development-Job-Titles.md

 ### Software Architect

-This one suffers from exactly the same issues as "Software Engineer".
+This one suffers from the same sort of issues as "Software Engineer".

 A real architect: